 NOTE: if you are intending to publish CMIP6 data, the publisher will run the PrePARE module to check all file metadata.
 To enable this procedure, it is necessry to download CMOR tables before the publisher will successfully run.
 See those pages for more info.

-1.3.3 Config
+1.3.4 Config File (esg.yaml)

 The config file will contain the following settings: